 In cases where services are not delivered according to the approved POC, or there are allegations of abuse, neglect, exploitation, or extortion, the beneficiary shall follow the reporting procedures and inform the support coordinator, provider, and appropriate authorities.

 Beneficiaries and providers shall cooperate in the investigation and resolution of reported incidents/complaints.

-Beneficiaries must
+Beneficiaries must:

 Maintain a safe and lawful home environment;

 Not request providers to perform tasks that are illegal or inappropriate;